Scope and enforceability

 8.2.
 In addition, before the Services begin, the Customer will appoint a project manager who will provide the Company with the information it needs to perform the Services.

 8.3.
-The Customer will be liable for making sure, by any means, that the Services meet its needs, function properly, and will not harm people or property.
-In particular, the Company does not warrant that the Services are free from error, will function continuously, will be compatible with the Customer’s equipment, or will meet the Customer’s needs.
+The Customer will be liable for making sure, by any means, that the Services meet its needs, function properly, and that its use will not harm people or property.
+In particular, the Company shall use its best efforts to avoid errors and interruptions in the Services and to ensure that the Services are compatible with the Customer ‘s equipment.

 8.4.
 At the Company’s request, the Customer will provide the Company with all the information and other items it needs to provide the Services.
 Where necessary, it will also provide the Company with access to its premises and, within reason, the means necessary to perform the Services (workstation, means of telecommunication, etc.).